-In a multiple access radio system, messages can be broadcast from one (master) site to all others, using a half duplex radio system, or from any site to all others, using a simplex radio channel.
+In a multiple access radio system, messages can be broadcast from one (master) site to all others, either using a half duplex radio system or from any site to all others, using a simplex radio channel.

-Half duplex systems often utilise a full duplex master, to make the system simpler, and to operate faster.
+Half duplex systems often utilise a full duplex master, to make the system simpler and for faster operation.

-In either case, it will be necessary for the application to support an addressing system, since the master needs to be able to select which remote device it wishes to communicate to.
+In either case, it will be necessary for the application to support an addressing system, since the master needs to be able to select which remote device it with which it wishes to communicate.
 Normally, the radio system is allowed to operate "transparently", allowing the application's protocol to provide the addressing, and thus control the traffic.
-Where the application layer does not provide the addressing, the E Series can provide it using SID codes[TM].
+Where the application layer does not provide the addressing, the E Series can provide it using SID codesTM.

 (See Part F - Operational Features)